Tips, Tricks, & faq

 Use a Knife and Ruler

-Take your time and line up your metal straightedge carefully.
-Hold it securely as you cut out the 4 sides first, then go back and notch out your most-used measurements.
+Take your time and line up your metal ruler or straightedge carefully.
+Hold it securely as you make two short cuts at the top and bottom, and two long cuts at each side.

 The Grid Tool is designed to be easy and intuitive to use.
 You simply follow these 3 steps: